Grimblewald/Neural-networks-for-microplastic-fourier-transform-infrared-spectroscopy-data/README.md

 # Neural Networks for Microplastic Fourier Transform Infrared Spectroscopy Data

 This repository provides code for training artificial neural networks, with a specific focus on models that support automated classification of Fourier Transform Infrared (FTIR) spectroscopic data related to microplastics.
+It also includes example output, as produced by `publication_script.py` in the folder `trianingoutput`.

 The code in this repository complements the research published in **[Link to publication]**.
 It represents a snapshot of the work at the time of publication and may not reflect the latest developments.
 For ongoing updates, we recommend visiting the actively maintained version of this repository at **[Link to active repository]**.
 Additionally, we welcome discussions, support, feedback, and community engagement through our **[Community Link]**.